ggreen86/VFP-Editors/README.md

 # VFP-Editors

 I wrote several tools for editing VFP forms, classes, menus, tables, and program (prg) files.
+Also, I wrote a global search tool, comparison tool, and a library tool.
 These all are APP files that run inside the VFP design-time environment.
-To integrate them I also wrote a replacement for the PJX file and associated project manager.
+To integrate them I wrote a replacement for the PJX file and associated project manager and a toolbar for using in VFP Design-Time environment to make it easier to access these tools.

+I have added to this repository each of the zip files for each tool-set.
+The support zip is required for all tools -- it contains the Active-X components (two) that must be manually registered with REGEDIT32.EXE and a custom Arial TrueType font.
+The Active-X components are an Editor component and a spreadsheet grid component.

 Features included are:
 <ul>